Lehigh Valley Planning Commission

 Award Process + Criteria:

-The Lehigh Valley Planning Commission evaluates all submissions, and a select group of nominations are visited, judged, and awarded by the Lehigh Valley Awards Committee, consisting of Lehigh Valley Planning Commission members, outside subject matter experts and staff.
-Winners will be recognized at LVPC’s 2017 Lehigh Valley Award Ceremony on October 17th at DeSales University Center, Center Valley, PA.
+The Lehigh Valley Planning Commission (LVPC) evaluates all submissions and a select group of nominations are visited, judged, and awarded by the Lehigh Valley Awards Committee, consisting of LVPC members, outside subject matter experts and staff.
+Winners will be recognized at the LVPC’s 2018 Lehigh Valley Award Ceremony on October 10 at DeSales University Center, Center Valley, PA.

 Each Project will need to describe: